cjgronlund/project-rome/project-rome-docs/includes/android/app-register.md

 ## Register app with the cloud directory

-Next, you must register the application with the Connected Devices platform cloud directory.
+App registration is done through the **IRemoteSystemApplicationRegistration** interface.
 You may wish to put the following method in a separate helper class.

 ```Java